JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 * Update your personal fork of the DefinitelyTyped repository
 * Sparse-clone (or pull) your fork to your computer
 * Insert the updated `index.d.ts`, run the necessary tests, commit, run further tests, and push to your fork on Github
 * For sending PRs to DefinitelyTyped you need to include why you changed.
-For simple updates (Thunderbird version changes), this can be easily generated and uploaded to gist using the included script (requires the gist tool and that you are logged in):
+For simple updates (Thunderbird version changes), this can be easily generated and uploaded to gist using the included script (requires the `github-cli` package and that you are logged in):
     ```shell
-    diffgen THUNDERBIRD_91_8_0_RELEASE THUNDERBIRD_102_7_2_RELEASE
+    scripts/diffgen THUNDERBIRD_91_8_0_RELEASE THUNDERBIRD_102_7_2_RELEASE
     ```

 </details>